Arjun Rampal: 2008–11: Critical acclaim

 Following the success of Om Shanti Om, Rampal started to rise as a successful actor.
-In 2008, Rampal gave an excellent performance in Rock On!! as Joseph "Joe" Mascarenhas, the lead guitarist of a band, a poor idealist who never learned that self-promotion is more important than music in a remixed world.
+In 2008, Rampal gave a performance in Rock On!! as Joseph "Joe" Mascarenhas, the lead guitarist of a band, a poor idealist who never learned that self-promotion is more important than music in a remixed world.
 Rampal learned guitar to prepare for his role.
 His performance was widely acclaimed, earning him the prestigious National Film Award for Best Supporting Actor at the 56th National Film Awards, Filmfare Best Supporting Actor Award at the 54th Filmfare Awards, IIFA Award for Best Supporting Actor at the 10th IIFA Awards and Screen Award for Best Supporting Actor.
 This brought wider success and acclaim to Rampal.
 Noted critic Nikhat Kazmi of The Times of India praised Rampal's performance and wrote: "If you actually had to choose, then the vote would go for Arjun Rampal who displays a newfound maturity and looks absolutely groovy with his windblown hair and his guitar-strumming stance."
 Martin D'Souza of Bollywood Trade News Network praised Rampal, writing: "Arjun Rampal is slowly coming into his own.
 After playing a character with a negative shade in Om Shanti Om, he returns with another powerful performance as Joe Mascarenhas, the lead guitarist of the band.
 Vibrant at first, and then subdued he walks the act with a rock star gait."

 Later that year, he starred in Rituparno Ghosh's English-language arthouse film The Last Lear, alongside Amitabh Bachchan and Preity Zinta.
 The film premiered at the Toronto International Film Festival and was received well at a number of other film festivals.
 Upon its theatrical release in India, Rampal got favourable reviews for his performance.
 He gave a show-stealing performance.
 Taran Adarsh wrote: "Arjun is evolving into a fine actor.
 After Rock On!!, this is another performance that would fetch Arjun laurels."
 Martin D'Souza considered it to be Rampal's best performance to date.
 Rajeev Masand of CNN-IBN praised Rampal's performance, writing: "Arjun Rampal shines as the guilt-ridden filmmaker, too ashamed to even apologise for his selfishness."

 Rampal's only release of 2009 was Deepak Tijori's Fox, in which he starred opposite Sunny Deol, Sagarika Ghatge and Udita Goswami.
 The film mainly received negative reviews and flopped at the box office, but Rampal earned critical acclaim.
 Taran Adarsh praised Rampal's performance as perfect.